ucsb-cs48-s20/project-s0-t1-budget/docs/auth0-github-actions.md

 However, for the tests to work properly, they need the same three secrets defined in `.env` via the steps to be exposed to the GitHub Actions.
 This is done via the `Secrets` item in the repository settings.

+# Next step

+Return to [README.md](../README.md) and proceed with configurig for production on now.sh